PubGraph: A Large-Scale Scientific Knowledge Graph: Knowledge Graph Completion

-Throughout our experiments, we employed the strategy of sampling 1000 negative samples for each positive sample during the evaluation phase.
+One of the most common strategies to evaluate KGC on large-scale graphs is to sample a fixed number of negative samples for each positive sample during the evaluation phase.
 However, this strategy is prone to exhibiting inflated performance due to having no control over the difficulty of the sampled nodes.
-For example, we might end up with candidate nodes with different types than the target node, e.g., publication vs. venue.
-In most cases, assuming the model is well-trained, and the data is valid, the model will have an easier job assigning lower scores to these nodes.
 Moreover, calculating the evaluation metrics on the complete set of samples becomes increasingly more expensive as the size of the KG grows.
 Hence, we propose three alternative strategies for negative sampling during the evaluation phase.
-These strategies aim to find an efficient method that could be used as a proxy for complete metric calculations.
+These strategies aim to find an efficient method to be used as a proxy for complete metric calculations.
 Our proposed strategies are as follows: \begin{enumerate} \item \textbf{Entity Type}: This is the most straightforward strategy in which we only sample candidate nodes with the same type as the target node.
 For example, in our case, we only sample from the publications. \item \textbf{Time Constrained}: Building upon our first strategy, we further add the constraint of only sampling candidate nodes from the nodes within the evaluation period.
-Intuitively, these unseen (inductive) or less seen (transductive) nodes will pose more problems for the model during the evaluation phase. \item \textbf{Community}: This strategy relies on the auxiliary outputs, i.e., communities, that we generate from the PubGraph as described in Appendix \ref{app:comm}.
-Given a target node, we sample candidate nodes only from its community.
+Intuitively, these unseen (inductive) or less seen (transductive) nodes will pose more problems for the model during the evaluation phase. \item \textbf{Community}: Given a target node, we sample candidate nodes only from its community.
+This strategy relies on the auxiliary outputs, i.e., communities, generated as described in Sec. \ref{pubg:aux}.
 We hypothesize that these nodes pose the most difficulty for the model during the evaluation phase. \end{enumerate}